biocommons/biocommons.example/README.md

 ## DevOps

-* Quality tools: Code reformatting with black and isort
+* Quality tools: Code linting and reformatting with Ruff
 * GitHub Actions for testing and packaging